bismaputra12/Data-Manipulation-and-OOP/README.md

 This is a practice python project.

-cleaning and Manipulating data from amazonReport.txt file to a new file called AmazonCleanReport.txt.
+Cleaning and Manipulating data from amazonReport.txt file to a new file called AmazonCleanReport.txt.

 We only want the data of 'OrderID', 'UNSPSC Code', and 'Purchase Price' in an organized way.